 Use this tool to create a simple or multiple linear regression model for explanation or prediction.
 Available in Excel using the XLSTAT software.

-What is linear regression
+What is linear regression analysis?

 yi = a1x1i + a2x2i + ... + apxpi + ei